catkutay/HIT226slides/week1/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### Activity: Setup a git repository
 * Register for github
-* Create a new repository for the unit
+* Create a new repository for your prep for unit
-* Create a folder in the repository for week 1

 <!-- .slide: data-background-image="images/bg-mouse.jpg" data-audio-src="audio/git-wingit.ogg" -->